qrxnz/gopuntes/README.md

     ```

 3.  **Available Commands:**
-    This project uses `just` as a command runner.
+    This project uses `go-task` as a command runner.
 Here are the most common commands:

-    -   `just run`: Build and run the application.
-    -   `just build`: Build a production binary.
+    -   `task build`: Build a production binary.
+    -   `task test`: Run unit tests.
-    -   `just lint`: Run the linter and fix issues.
+    -   `task lint`: Run the linter and fix issues.
-    -   `just fmt`: Format the Go code.

 ## 🗒️ Credits